renodesper/spenmo-test/README.md

   make <target>

 Targets:
-  build            Build your project and put the output binary in build/spenmo-test clean            Remove build related file docker-build     Use the dockerfile to build the container (name: spenmo-test) docker-release   Release the container "spenmo-test" with tag latest and 0.0.1 help             Show this help message lint             Run all available linters lint-dockerfile  Lint the Dockerfile using 'hadolint/hadolint' lint-go          Lint all go files using 'golangci/golangci-lint' test             Run the tests of the project vendor           Copy all packages needed to support builds and tests into the vendor directory watch            Run the code with 'cosmtrek/air' to have automatic reload on changes
+  build              Build your project and put the output binary in build/spenmo-test clean              Remove build related file docker-build       Use the dockerfile to build the container (name: spenmo-test) docker-release     Release the container "spenmo-test" with tag latest and 0.0.1 help               Show this help message lint               Run all available linters lint-dockerfile    Lint the Dockerfile using 'hadolint/hadolint' lint-go            Lint all go files using 'golangci/golangci-lint' test               Run the tests of the project test-unit          Run the unit tests of the project test-integration   Run the integration tests of the project vendor             Copy all packages needed to support builds and tests into the vendor directory watch              Run the code with 'cosmtrek/air' to have automatic reload on changes
 ```